fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ![](img/readme.jpg)

-The following demo page shows how `PaddleOCR` detects the text in an image.
-Please refer to this, if necessary.
+The following demo page shows how `PaddleOCR` detects texts in an image.
+Please refer to this if necessary:

 [https://huggingface.co/spaces/akhaliq/PaddleOCR](https://huggingface.co/spaces/akhaliq/PaddleOCR)

 ## Setup

-### Requirements for these instructions
+### Required items

 - Drum-type meter
 > The sample script also works with the sample image.
 You can try it without a meter.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

-- PC with camera &nbsp; ※ verified with Macbook pro(2018)
+- PC with camera
+  - This procedure has been verified with Macbook pro(2018).

 >The PaddlePaddle module does not support Arm64 (as of 2021/10/18), so it will not work on Macs equipped with the Apple M1.

 - Full set of this directory

-### Instructions
+### Procedure

 1. Install OpenCV.
    On MacOS, install it with the following command: